 Are you looking to find more peace, balance & clarity in your life?

-Join us for a wonderful vacation at the Grand Hotel as you experience a meditation retreat led by a world class instructor complete with yoga, qigong & more!
+Join us for an inner peace vacation at the Grand Hotel as you experience a meditation retreat led by a world class instructor complete with gentle movement, qigong & more!

 Unique Combination of Mindful Living & Buddhist Philosophy

 Why Should we Practice Mindfulness Meditation?

 We can look at this from a few different angles.
 Suppose that we were to take a bucket and scoop up some water, including a bit of muddy sediment, from a lake.
 The water is a bit murky because the sediment has been mixed with water and is in motion.
 If someone was to ask what was inside of the water, what would we be able to tell them?
 We might be able to make some good guesses.
 Maybe there's a piece of a tire, a shoe, a license plate, or maybe a fish.
 In reality we would have to wait for the sediment to settle for us to really be able to see and know.
 Because our minds are always active and moving while also being pulled and pushed here and there, trying to get things done and organize it all at the same time, we don't always see the deeper and more subtle parts of what is going on inside of us.
 Perhaps this is a little disturbing when we first think about it, but it is because of all this mental movement that we have stress, anxiety, pressure, memory loss, a short attention span, confusion, fear, irritation, decreased productivity and self-esteem, misunderstandings, etc. The list goes on and on.